1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    The default MAC address can be kept.
 A change is usually only necessary if more than one adapter is used (in any case, you should make sure that each MAC address only occurs *once* in the network!).
 In this case, changes should only be made to the last byte (e.g. 0x91, if a second adapter is used).
    *Important note:*
    *The MAC address assigned here also influences the host name (or is a part of it), which is assigned by the router when using DHCP (see below): The host name consists of the identifier "WIZnet" and the last three bytes of the MAC address.*
+   *The MAC address which can be set here doesn't apply to the WiFi-ESP-solution!
+There the MAC address can't be set!*

    *For the default MAC address mentioned above, the host name is thus "WIZnet196990".
 This host name is usually also displayed as such in the router.
 In this case the web interface of BSB-LAN can be reached in the browser under `http://wiznet196990`.*
    *If a second adapter is used and the MAC address will be changed to*